 Patient access refers to the ability of patients to obtain the therapies and treatments they need without undue financial, administrative, or logistical barriers.
 It encompasses a broad range of factors, including affordability, insurance coverage, provider availability, and care coordination.

-A strong patient access strategy ensures that individuals can initiate and continue treatment with minimal disruptions, ultimately leading to better health outcomes and improved adherence.
+Strong patient access ensures that individuals can initiate and continue treatment with minimal disruptions, ultimately leading to better health outcomes and improved adherence.
 For pharmaceutical brands, optimizing patient access is critical to ensuring that innovative therapies reach the patients who need them while maximizing commercial success.

 A successful patient access strategy starts with understanding the end-to-end patient journey, from diagnosis to treatment initiation and ongoing adherence.
 Without a clear map of patient obstacles, even the most well-intentioned access programs risk falling short.